June & Kopi: Plot

 After getting bullied, Karin escapes and runs off into the forest.
 Meanwhile, June and Kopi arrive at the forest and split: Kopi to Ale and Aya, and June going to Karin.
 June finds Karin, injured and tired, and they both shelter until the rain stops.
 Kopi finds the opening to the forest, and Ale goes into it, while Kopi and Aya stay behind.
 Karin has an asthma attack, and June finds Ale, bringing him to Karin.
 As they escape, an animal trap was set; June knocks Ale and Karin out of the way, but gets mortally wounded by it herself.
 With the help of Kopi, they all make it out of the forest.
 Karin is healed, but June, having lost too much blood, and been poisoned by the trap, will die soon.
 Ale tearfully thanks June for saving Karin and shakes her paw, something he always does with Kopi.
 Back at home, the family is watching the sunset by the lake to give June some peace in her last moments.
-Aya thanks June for taking care of Karin and June, and allows her to rest; she soon does.
+Aya thanks June for taking care of Karin and allows her to rest; she soon does.

 As June & Kopi becomes a big hit, many fans worldwide send heartfelt condolences for June.
 Kopi replaces June as Karin's protector and guides her up the stairs.
 One day, Ale and Karin go to the shelter to buy a dog for Aya, and Karin picks a white dog with identical looks to June.